Uridine Triacetate (Vistogard®)

 Uridine triacetate is a pyrimidine analog.
 Uridine stops cell damage and cell death that is caused by fluorouracil.
 It is used to treat a fluorouracil or capecitabine overdose or for patients who have early-onset, severe or life-threatening toxicity affecting the cardiac or central nervous system or unusually severe adverse reactions including gastrointestinal toxicity and/or neutropenia (low white blood cell count).
 It must be given within 96 hours of the end of fluorouracil or capecitabine administration.
 It should not be used for non-emergent treatment of side effects because it may lessen the effects of the drugs.

-Uridine triacetate s not a cancer treatment, but a supportive care medicine.
+Uridine triacetate is not a cancer treatment, but a supportive care medicine.
 This means it is used to counteract the effects of cancer and its treatments.

 How to Take Uridine Triacetate

 The first dose of uridine triacetate should be administered within 96 hours of the end of flurouracil or capecitabine administration.
-Your dose will be based on your body size and your provider will tell you how much to take.
+Your provider will tell you how many doses to take.
+Directions for use:

 - Uridine triacetate comes in a granule form, to be taken every 6 hours for 20 doses.